-So you might have thought it was a good idea to get a buzz cut you seen Tom Hardy sporting or the long hair, kinda of rock look that Johnny Deep seems to opt for on most occasions, but perhaps you didn’t check if that hairstyle would actually suit your own face shape?
+So you might have thought it was a good idea to get the buzz cut that you saw Tom Hardy sporting, or the long hair kind of rock and roll look that Johnny Depp seems to opt for on most occasions, but perhaps you didn’t check if that hairstyle would actually suit your own face shape?

-One of the most common mistakes, that most men are guilty of is getting obsessed with a particular hairstyle seen on someone else (you know the usual influences celebrities, actors, singers, athletes etc.) but not really considering whether it will look good on their own shape face.
+One of the most common mistakes that most men are guilty of is getting obsessed with a particular hairstyle seen on someone else (you know the usual influences, i.e. celebrities, actors, singers, athletes etc.) but not really considering whether it will look good on their own shape face.

-Here at London School of Barbering, we know our face shapes!
-Get it right by following our guide on what type of hairstyles are best matched to each face shape for flattery instead of a bad look that won’t go down well with your wardrobe or the ladies….
+Here at London School of Barbering, we ensure our barbers give clients the proper guidance from the get-go, especially since a hairstyle has a drastic impact sometimes to the overall shape of your head and the look that a client is trying to achieve.
+Get it right by following our guide on what type of hairstyles are best matched to each face shape for flattery instead of a look that may in fact accentuate your less flattering features, or may not go down well with your wardrobe.

 OVAL FACE SHAPE

 The oval face shape suits most hairstyles.
 Lucky you!
 You can rock anything you want.
 It can almost be described as a blank canvas allowing barbers to try as many different hairstyles and facial hair trends as possible producing great results.
 Boring you, if you’re not taking advantage of trending new hairstyles!